Sir 20÷400= 5%. Not 2% as you have mentioned

 A big oven makes things much easier, but I get that many of you reading this have a home set up.

 When it comes to dividing a batch of dough, this should be done at the end of bulk fermentation.
 At this point, you will need to know your target dough weight and divide your dough pieces to match it.

-A set of scales like these make it easy to work with the dough as the LCD is obstructed, the weighing pan is relatively large, and won’t fly across the table like many ordinary kitchen scales!
+A set of scales like these make it easy to work with the dough as the LCD is obstructed, the weighing pan is relatively large, and it won’t fly across the table like many ordinary kitchen scales!

-A small loaf is generally 500 grams, a boule for a banneton is 650 grams, and a large 2lb loaf, similar to my basic bread recipe, is 950 grams.
+A small loaf is generally 500 grams, a boule for a 9-inch banneton is 650 grams, and a large 2lb loaf, similar to my basic bread recipe, is 950 grams.
 Full-length baguettes are usually 550 grams, but this is too large to fit inside a domestic oven, so when making baguettes at home, scale them at 250-350 grams.

 Many bakeries make fewer batches of dough than you might think.
 A sweet dough can be divided to make different types of bread.
 One portion of the dough may have fruit added, whilst the other portion can be used for doughnuts, Vienna rolls, or something else!
 This method can also be replicated for the inclusion of seeds, olives, or nuts in plain doughs.

 If you are to prepare several doughs with similar ingredients, amalgamating your batches to make fewer batches is a sensible option.
-There will of course be a lowering of individualism, but this can often be improved by handling the dough differently during bulk fermentation and shaping, you’ll be able to create some special products.
+There will be less individualism, but by handling each dough differently during bulk fermentation and shaping, you’ll be able to create some special products.

 As you scale up bread recipes, you will find that space becomes a problem.
-If you are making large batches you may find yourself needing to purchase large containers to store the dough.
+If you make large batches, you may need to purchase large containers to store the dough.
 But before you go out to your nearest catering store, there is another solution…